zmaril/OgreDocs/README.md

 authors of Gremlin are the ones who will be causing most of the changes to Ogre.
 Ogre is a mere wrapper around their work and the version scheme acknowledges that directly.
-Thus, the first and current release is `0.2.2.0`, meaning that Ogre uses Gremlin `0.2.2` and has undergone zero major versions itself so far.
+Thus, the first and current release is `0.2.2.0`, meaning that the current release uses Gremlin `0.2.2` and has undergone zero major versions itself so far since release.

-To get started with Ogre right away, include the following dependency for leiningen: `[zmaril/ogre "0.2.2.0"]`.
+To get started with Ogre, include the following dependency for
+leiningen: `[zmaril/ogre "0.2.2.0"]`.

 ### The TinkerGraph

-Unless otherwise noted, all samples rely on the TinkerPop "toy" graph.
+Unless otherwise noted, all samples reference the TinkeGraph.

 ```clojure
 (use 'ogre.tinkergraph)